TurkiAltassan/TurkiAltassan/README.md

 <h3>Methodology:</h3>
 <ul>
-<li>Customer churn rate measures the percentage of customers who leave a bank's services within a specific timeframe, making it a critical metric for evaluating customer retention.</li>
 <li>Collected and explored customer activity and transaction data.</li>
 <li>Cleaned and transformed datasets using SQL and BigQuery.</li>
 <li>Analyzed customer engagement, transaction behavior, and account activity.</li>